sunset-developer/Inside-Joke-Bot/HELP.md

   - Deletes a goof that you submitted.

 * ```$getgoof [mention]```
-  - Retreives all of the goof's associated with this mention.
+  - Retreives all of the goof's associated with this mention with timestamp.

 ### Administrative